Alfred Brown (missionary)

-Alfred Nesbit Brown (23 October 1803 – 7 September 1884) was a member of the Church Missionary Society (CMS) and one of a number of missionaries who travelled to New Zealand in the early 19th century to bring Christianity to the Māori people.
+Alfred Nesbit Brown (23 October 1803 – 7 September 1884) was a member of the Church Missionary Society (CMS) and one of a number of English missionaries who travelled to New Zealand in the early 19th century to bring Christianity to the Māori people.

 Early life and voyage to New Zealand

 Brown was born in Colchester, England and joined the CMS at the age of 20.
 He was ordained as a priest on 1 June 1828 by the Bishop of London in the Chapel Royal, St James's Palace.
 He married his first wife Charlotte Arnett in 1829.
 They sailed for Sydney, New South Wales on 25 April 1829 on the Elizabeth.
 The couple arrived at Paihia on board the City of Edinburgh on 29 November 1829.

 Although an ordained priest, Brown was sent to New Zealand to instruct the children of the mission families in the Bay of Islands.
 Charlotte, who had been a teacher in Islington, London, taught the girls from the Paihia mission station.
 They were at Kerikeri in 1830.
 A son, Alfred Marsh, was born in Paihia on 22 June 1831.